Unforgiven6/Bitcoin-Hashing/README.md

 ![Screenshot 2024-09-12 224855](https://github.com/user-attachments/assets/75cce849-5faa-44e0-826f-4159b2cb3ac7)

 In a parallel implementation, multiple instances of the hash function are computed simultaneously.
 This can be done using hardware (e.g., ASICs, GPUs, or FPGAs) or software threads running in parallel on multicore processors.
+To Perform 16 SHA256 operations in parallel, 16 copies of SHA256 logic is required and this will consume more logic within FPGA.

 1. **Multiple nonces:** Several different nonces are tried simultaneously, each processed by a separate thread or processing core.
 2. **Parallel hashing:** The SHA-256 hashing (double SHA-256) is computed in parallel for each nonce.